Costa Rica Active Adventure

 Morning transfer to Turrialba.
 For the first day of rafting down river we stop along the way for several short hikes that explore towering waterfalls and scenic, hidden canyons.
 In the evening you stay at a jungle camp on the banks of the Pacuare River but don’t worry about roughing it—this is ‘luxury camping’ where mattresses, full bathrooms, and personal chefs are just part of your ‘Pacuare’ experience!
 The morning of the second day is the real treat, a hike into the rainforest to a local village of the Cabecar Indigenous Tribe.
 After the hike, you head back out to the white water and raft out the rest of the river.
 This combination of nature and adventure is the perfect ingredient for an unforgettable Costa Rican vacation.

-The journey up to the jungle retreat is half the adventure as we begin by travelling along two rivers, the Tortuguero and the La Suerte.
 Back on land we board a van then a tractor-drawn cart excellent for navigating the jungle along rugged uphill terrain on the way to our special jungle oasis.
 The bumpy trip takes approximately two hours.
 On our journey in we ford two rivers, by tractor when the water is low, or cross foot-bridges when water levels rise with the rains.
 Along the way you will see first-hand how rainforests have been cut down whenever they are near roads.
 We enter into primary rainforest bordering Braulio Carrillo National Park.
 At 700 m (2000 ft) above sea level, the climate is usually cool and comfortable year-round.
 There is a lot of rain (it's rainforest!), but mosquitoes are generally not a problem.
 However, weather is always unpredictable and changeable, so you never know when the rain will let up enough to let the sun (and mosquitoes) in to heat things up.
 Once you arrive at the Sarapiquí rainforest, your naturalist guide will take you into the rainforest and teach you about the plants and wildlife and the complex relations between them.
 There will also be the opportunity to swim in large crystalline pools in a pristine river that goes in front of the lodge and in the rainforest, weather permitting.
 Experience the richness and splendour of the most diverse environment on earth.
 The Sarapiquí Rainforest is a new way to save rainforest while learning about it.
 Over 360 species of birds have been found and there is a good chance to see monkeys and anteaters, as well as the tracks of tapirs and jungle cats.
 The treetops are full of vines, lianas, bromeliads, and orchids and there are more kinds of plants, birds, and butterflies here than in all of Europe.
 Our accommodation is in a rustic lodge which is based on a multi-share basis, as are bathroom facilities.
 The access to the Sarapiquí Rainforest is difficult and can seem extreme for those who are not mentally prepared for the experience.
 Thus it’s not recommended for pregnant women or people with serious back problems.
 Also, all Sarapiquí Rainforest trails are natural, with uneven and sometimes slippery footing, so it’s not recommended for people with difficulty walking on uneven terrain.

 We continue along to the beautiful Pacific coastline.
 Manuel Antonio National Park offers excellent hiking, spectacular views, and abundant wildlife viewing.
 There are beautiful white sand beaches and the warm turquoise water is ideal for swimming, fishing, kayaking, boogie boarding, sailing or surfing.
 Day 11 take a guided hike through the national park, following trails through the forest.
 Keep an eye out for the wildlife that we might see through the trees.
 Opt for a kayaking expedition through the mangroves of Damas Island.